 Group photo

 In the parallel session themed “Commercialising Space”, PolyU signed an MoU with the Orion Astropreneur Space Academy (Hong Kong) Limited (OASA).
-Witnessed by Prof. Richard Leung, PolyU Court Member and Member of the International Council of Advisors, OASA (right, back row), and Prof. Gregg Li, Convenor of International Council, OASA (left, back row), the MoU was signed by Prof. Christopher Chao, PolyU Vice President (Research and Innovation) (right, seated) and Mr Fletcher Ng, President and Director of OASA (front, left).
+Witnessed by Prof. Richard Leung, PolyU Court Member and Member of the International Council of Advisors, OASA (right, back row), and Prof. Gregg Li, Convenor of International Council, OASA (left, back row), the MoU was signed by Prof. Christopher Chao, PolyU Vice President (Research and Innovation) (right, seated) and Mr Fletcher Ng, President and Director of OASA (left, seated).